symfony2admingenerator/AdmingeneratorGeneratorBundle/README.md

 php composer.phar install --dev
 ```

-then you can run tests by type `phpunit` command
+then you can run tests by `phpunit` command

 ## Need support?